 Education PDUs are mandatory and PMI-ACP certification holders must earn the required minimum in order to renew their certificates.
 In the PMI-ACP Education PDU category, you can earn PMI-ACP PDU through the attendance of professional seminars and webinars in addition to the attendance of classroom training courses as well as studying through self-paced PMI-ACP PDU courses.

 PMI-ACP Education PDU category offers a wide variety of options for earning PDUs, which in turn makes it one of the easiest ways for gaining PDUs.
 In terms of limitations, you must earn at least 18 Education PDUs to main your PMI-ACP certification.
 Also, you have to earn at least 4 PDUs per each of the skill areas of the PMI Talent Triangle.
-These skills are Technical, Leadership, and Strategic and Business Management.
+These skills are Ways of Working, Business Acumen, and Power Skills.
 Also, you can earn the entire 30 PMI-ACP PDUs from education since there is no limitation over this category.

 PMI-ACP PDU and Talent Triangle